 We decided to head to the dollar store and see if we could find all the ingredients for fluffy slime.
 We wanted to see if we could do a cheaper slime that was just as good by getting everything at the dollar store.
 Plus, I wanted them to have their own stash of slime ingredients so they’d stop using my household goods.

 Note: This post isn’t necessarily about HOW to make slime—my girls can now make fluffy slime in their sleep, but I’ve posted the basic recipe below.

-We were able to find some version of each ingredient at the dollar store, as well as a container that Sophia liked, so we took everything home to see how it went.
+We were able to find some version of each ingredient at the dollar store, as well as a container that my daughter liked, so we took everything home to see how it went.